OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_queries.md

 ### _Output Structure_

 On Advanced Queries, it's possible to define the output structure.
-This structure can be used later when creating a new list, to define the columns.
+This structure is later used by internal Component [_runQuery_](omnia3_modeler_components.md/#runquery) to define the output columns.

-To set the query output structure, on the advanced query editor navigate to Columns tab and click on the _Auto-fill_ button:
+On queries for entities with _System_ data source, the query output structure can be filled automatically.
+To set the query output structure automatically, on the advanced query editor navigate to Columns tab and click on the _Auto-fill_ button:

 <p align="center">
   <img src="/images/modeler/Modeler_Query_Autofill.jpg">